jash459/Today/LLD/MD file/Locker.md

     delete package1;
     delete package2;
     delete package3;
+    delete package4;

     return 0;
 }
 ```

-### Explanation of Code
+### 5. **Explanation of the Code**

-- **`Package`**: Represents a package with size and ID.
-It provides methods to retrieve these attributes.
+- **Package Class**: Represents a package with attributes such as size and a unique ID.
+It includes a constructor to initialize a package with a size and generate a random ID.

-- **`Locker`**: Represents a locker that can store a package.
-It manages the package's storage and retrieval, and maintains its size and ID.
+- **Locker Class**: Represents a locker that can store a package.
+It includes methods to store and release packages, check if the locker is empty, and retrieve the locker size and ID.

-- **`PickupLocation`**: Manages multiple lockers.
-It assigns packages to available lockers based on size and retrieves them when needed.
+- **PickupLocation Class**: Manages the lockers and package assignments.
+It includes methods to assign packages to lockers based on size, retrieve packages, and find the optimal locker for a package.
+It also cleans up dynamically allocated lockers upon destruction.
-- **Memory Management**: Dynamically allocated lockers are cleaned up in the destructor of `PickupLocation`.

-This design provides a clear, scalable, and maintainable locker system for Amazon, with the potential for future enhancements such as handling more complex package management or notifications.
+This solution implements a comprehensive Amazon Locker System, providing efficient management of packages and lockers while ensuring smooth assignment and retrieval processes.